|Rifle Sight In 101|

 but fuzzy farther out.
 You need to turn the adjustment ring so that it is

-in focus for YOU at all ranges.
+in focus for YOU at all ranges. but longer ranges would be more desirable.
 This means if you pick up a friends rifle, you may not

 be able to effectively shoot it accurately.
 Also even if you have not used your old